gisma/MetashapeTools/README.md

 Copy the content of this repo to `User/AppData/Local/AgiSoft/PhotoScan Pro/scripts`

-# `Workflow+`
+# `Ortho+`

-The `Workflow+` menu provides basic workflow scripts and a bunch of convenience functions to optimize (low budget) camera derived ortho imagery and point cloud generation for Agisoft Metashape.
+The `Ortho+` menu provides basic workflow scripts and a bunch of convenience functions to optimize (low budget) camera derived ortho imagery and point cloud generation for Agisoft Metashape.

-Follow the installation guide and you will find the new `Workflow+` Menu item at the Metashape main menu bar.
+Follow the installation guide and you will find the new `Ortho+` Menu item at the Metashape main menu bar.

 ## First things first - Load images
 All functions are based on image data so first do **always** the following: